EricWdy/ericwdy.github.io/eyes/README.md

 # Eyes

-An interesting front-end mouse-following event triggered animation.
-The eyeballs will follow your cursor whereever you point it to (but will not go out of sight!).
+An interesting front-end mouse-movement triggered animation.
+The eyeballs will follow your cursor wherever you point it to (but will not go out of sight!).

 ## How to run it:
 1. Open index.html.
 You should see a pair of eyes in the middle of the page;